marcelonovello/Micro-Frontends-Application/README.md

 <a id="overview"></a>
 ## 🔎 Overview

-The **YouTube Data Connector** is a project that demonstrates **modular micro-frontends**, allowing multiple independent modules that can be updated and deployed separately.
+**YouTube Data Connector** demonstrates a **modular micro-frontends** architecture using Webpack Module Federation and Docker, ideal for independent modules that can be updated and deployed separately.

 > 💡 **Why is this project relevant?**
-> It demonstrates how to create a scalable architecture with **Webpack Module Federation** and **Docker**, ideal for large teams that need to integrate and update modules independently, with high maintainability and low coupling.
+> It allows large teams to integrate and update modules independently, ensuring high maintainability and low coupling.

-Main features:
+✨ Key Features

-- Search YouTube videos.
+- 🔍 Search YouTube videos
-- Favorite videos.
+- ⭐ Favorite videos
-- Smooth navigation between modules without reloading the app.
+- 🔄 Smooth navigation between modules
-- Scalable architecture with Docker.
+- 🐳 Scalable architecture via Docker
-- Integration with external APIs.
+- 🌐 Integration with external APIs

 ---